 Registration Form: Click Here

 Week One ( July 4 - 8): Animal Friends - Discover the animals around you.
 Recognize the sounds of animals and understand the habits of small animals.
 (FULL)

 Week Two ( July 11 - 15): Human Body - Understand the human body systems and muscles, listen to the human heartbeat and the other sounds form our body.

-Week Three ( July 18 - 22): Commons Senses - Make discoveries in sight, sound, hearing, touch and smell.
+Week Three ( July 18 - 22): Common Senses - Make discoveries in sight, sound, hearing, touch and smell.
+(FULL)

 Week Five ( August 2 - 5) Happy Flights (4 days) - Learn about different kinds of aircraft, understand the relationship between air and aircraft, make our own flights.

 Week Six ( August 8 - 12): Weather Wonders - Study the water cycle, weather patterns and how rainbows form.

 Week Seven ( August 15 - 19): Mysterious Oceans - Learn about the eight oceans of the earth and the marine lives.

 Week Eight ( August 22 - 26): Recycle and Our World - Understand our living environment, advocate environmental protection, and save our planet.
 (FULL)

 (JK – G3)